 Your little pumpkin may be too young to trick or treat, but dressing up is a must for Halloween photo ops and other family fun.
-From retro to classic to sweet, we’ve narrowed it down to 16 faves.
-Click through the album to get our picks for the cutest and most clever costumes for little kids.
+From retro and classic to sweet and funny, we’ve narrowed our costume picks down to 16 of the cutest and most clever costumes for little kids.

 If you’re going batty for this adorable costume, head to Tell Love and Party to find out how to make it.
-Bonus: If you’re planning a family costume, she’ll tell you how to put together looks for a whole monster family to go with baby bat, including Frankenstein and his bride and a cute mummy kid.
+Bonus: If you’re planning a family costume, you'll learn how to put together looks for a whole monster family to go with baby bat, including Frankenstein and his bride and a cute mummy kid.

 Dress your cheeky monkey in this cute, classic sock monkey costume.
 To make it, you’ll need a thrift-store sweater, some sewing skills and a super-cute child.
 Get more details on the Grosgrain Fab blog.

 Whooo is the cutest baby around?
 Yours, of course.
-This DIY costume may take some time and patience, but it will be worth it to see your baby owl looking cute – and feeling comfortable – in the final result.
+This DIY costume takes a little time and patience, but it's worth it to see your baby owl looking cute – and feeling comfortable – in the final result.
 For step-by-step instructions, go to The Love Notes Blog.

 What an eggs-ellent idea for a roly-poly baby.
-Make sure you’ve got all the kings’ horses and all the kings’ men to back you up on this one from Haunt Style.
+Make sure you have all the kings’ horses and all the kings’ men to back you up on this fun costume idea from Haunt Style.

 If you really missed those dragon rolls while you were pregnant, dressing up baby as a piece of sushi might be right up your alley.
 The Little Big Blog has the DIY for this clever costume.